cloudfoundry-community/safe-boshrelease/README.md

 That's all there is to it!

+## How do I backup and restore it ?

+* Use the [BOSH Backup and Restore][bbr] tool
+  * Be careful, running the "restore" script will restart Vault, requiring an **unseal** operation.
+  * After unsealing the vault for the first time after a restore, the vault will return HTTP 500 errors for about 15 seconds.

 ## Using the Vault Service Broker

 If you want to deploy the [Vault Service Broker][sb] via BOSH, you